libktx/ktx/async/README.md

 * `RenderingThreadDispatcher`: executes tasks on the main rendering thread.
 Available via `Dispatchers.KTX`.
 Default dispatcher used by the `KtxAsync` scope internally.
     * `RenderingScope` factory method allows to define a `CoroutineScope` using the `RenderingThreadDispatcher`.
-* `AsyncExecutorDispatcher`: wraps LibGDX `AsyncExecutor` to execute the tasks.
+* `AsyncExecutorDispatcher`: wraps libGDX `AsyncExecutor` to execute the tasks.
 Can be initiated in the following ways:
     * `newSingleThreadAsyncContext()` factory method: creates an `AsyncExecutor` with a single thread.
     * `newAsyncContext(threads)` factory method: creates an `AsyncExecutor` with the given amount of threads.
     * `AsyncExecutorDispatcher` constructor: allows to wrap an existing `AsyncExecutor`.
 Make sure to set the `threads`